Treviño: History

+The earliest surviving written record of the comarca Rigo de Ivita is in a document from 1025, the Reja de San Millán which has been transcribed into the Cartulary of San Millán de la Cogolla.
+The notation "XXXV regas" next to the name has been claimed to refer to "irrigated fields" (an etymology from the Spanish regar "to irrigate").
+More likely regas means iron bars (Spanish: rejas) given that the word occurs in the context of ferro (iron).
+Anyhow, the cartulary implies a place of major importance.

 Foundation of the city of Treviño

-The earliest surviving written record of the comarca Rigo de Ivita is in a document from 1025, the Reja de San Millán from the Cartulary of San Millán de la Cogolla.
-The notation "XXXV regas" (regas from regar, "to irrigate") next to the name suggests that it was a place of major importance, with more irrigated fields than any other location on the list.
+The name Treviño may stem from Trifinium, postulated as Latin for 'boundary of the three tribes'.

 Treviño itself was founded by Navarrese king Sancho VI ("the Wise") no later than 1161; some authors say as early as 1151.
 The date is indeterminate because the text of the fuero is not preserved, but it would clearly have been founded in the same period as the nearby Puebla de Arganzón and Vitoria-Gasteiz.
 The royal foundation indicates that at that time the region was controlled by the kings of Navarre, not of Castile.